maomaoguan/hsbcAntifraud/README.md

 * FeatureTest
 * RuleTest
 * EnvTest, it is regarding environtment settings
-* MessagingTest, it is regarding messaging send & receiving to ali-cloud
+* MessagingTest, it is regarding messaging send & receiving to ali-cloud.

 ### the integration test
 * AntifraudTest
   * testIntegration1 is an integration test in a non-message way, which can be run locally
   * testIntegration2 is an integration test in a message way, which is sent to mq and all nodes can consume messages and do fraud detects

+mocked traffics locate in this test

 ### test report and coverage
  - this project uses surefire and jacco, in which test results will be output under antifraud-web/target/site/jacco-aggregate/index.html